 Slipped Disc Treatment

-Up To 90% Success Rate
+Up to 90% Success Rate

 Specialist Slipped Disc Treatment London

 We offer treatment for slipped discs in London at The Proback Clinic in Victoria.
-A slipped disc or bulging disc are popular terms for a medical condition known as a Herniated Vertebral Disc and is commonly associated with chronic, severe pain and radiating pain either down the leg when the damage is in the lower back or down the arm when the damage is in the neck.
+A slipped disc or bulging disc is popular terms for a medical condition known as a Herniated Vertebral Disc and is commonly associated with chronic, severe pain and radiating pain either down the leg when the damage is in the lower back or down the arm when the damage is in the neck.

 Structure of a Vertebral Disc